hendrignwn/yii2-log/README.md

     ]
 ```

-add in the Model that you want to Log in function behavior()
+add in the Model that you want to Log into function behavior()

 ```
     public function behaviors() {